ccsbg/muse-lsl/muselsl/README.md

+The following commands should be ran inside the directory "/muselsl".

 In order to run this project, you need to have the technologies mentioned "requirments.txt" installed.
 You can do so by running:

 ```make requirements```